Semana

 Semana (Spanish: Week) is a weekly magazine in Colombia.

 History

-Semana was founded in 1946 by Alberto Lleras Camargo (who would become president of Colombia in 1958) and that folded in 1961.
+Semana was founded in 1946 by Alberto Lleras Camargo (who would become president of Colombia in 1958) and folded in 1961.
 It was relaunched by journalist Felipe López Caballero in 1983.

 Development

 Felipe López Caballero, the person who restarted the magazine, took two earlier Colombian magazines as models.
 One was Camargo's Semana; the other was :es:Alternativa, a left-wing weekly published by Enrique Santos and Gabriel García Márquez.
 The foreign magazines that he strove to imitate were Time and Newsweek.

 Recalling the prestige that had been enjoyed by Lleras's magazine, López asked for, and was given, permission to use the same name.

 The first issue came out on 12 May 1982.
 Its cover story was about terrorism.

 Some of Semanas most important reporting has been about Pablo Escobar, the drug trafficking kingpin.
 In the 1980s, López was one of the two "big whistleblowers and critics" of drug trafficking.
 Since then, however, the magazine has become less exclusively political.